Hans-Jürgen von Bose: Life

 He received commissions from renowned orchestras and opera houses including Idyllen (1982/83) for the Berlin Philharmonic.

 In the 1980s, Bose became a member of the jury of the "Summer Music Festival Hitzacker" as well as a lecturer at the "Young Composers' Meeting" in Weikersheim.
 After a visiting professorship for composition at the Salzburg Mozarteum he succeeded Wilhelm Killmayer as professor of composition at the University of Music and Theater in Munich in 1992 (until 2007).
 Now he is teaching again at University of Music and Theater in Munich since 2012.

-As a teacher, he has decisively influenced the work of, among others, Lutz Landwehr von Pragenau and Klaus Schedl.

 Hans-Jürgen von Bose moved in 2011 from Berlin to Zorneding near Munich.

 Work

 Hans-Jürgen von Bose's early works are characterized by the juxtaposition and interlocking of structural and public sound elements.
 Surmounting serial methods of composition and advocating a subjective semantics designated as the "New Simplicity" starting with the Darmstadt Summer Courses in 1978 (this was also true for other composers such as Wolfgang Rihm and Detlev Müller-Siemens), the connotations of this term could not cover the structure and complex treatment of time of their compositions.
 In its consensus against serial constructive thinking, the trend known in the 1970s by the catchphrase "New Subjectivity", gave significant impulses for a new concept of material by turning away from an objective understanding of them.

 The label "New Simplicity" was misapplied to Bose's works starting with the String Trio of 1978, though it does point to the presence of an important, though intimate and concealed semantic dimension in his works which can be directly experienced.
 Beginning in 1989 with the opera 63: Dream Palace, Bose has enriched the process of temporal layering and serial organization characteristic of his music, in a spirit of reflective postmodernism, by borrowing stylistic elements from the past and present.

 He wrote the libretto for 63: Dream Palace himself after the novella by James Purdy.
 It was premiered at the second Munich Biennale in 1990.
 The heterogeneity of post-modernism is processed through the different reflected styles.
 A highlight of this period is the opera Slaughterhouse V (1996), whose libretto is based on the novel Slaughterhouse 5, or the children's crusade, by Kurt Vonnegut.

-Bridge-building between modernism and post-modernism appears as a significant aspect of Bose's work.